Thursday, December 15, 2016

 HAWES: Yeah (agreeing)

 REDICK: Great restaurants, great music scene, great sports town.
-Also [Redick's wife] Chelsea, if you're listening to this please cover your ears but I also dated a girl from 2 years in College that was from Minneapolis so I got to spend some time up there in the summer and go to Twins games and go out on the lake.
+Also [Redick's wife] Chelsea, if you're listening to this please cover your ears but I also dated a girl from 2 years in college that was from Minneapolis so I got to spend some time up there in the summer and go to Twins games and go out on the lake.
 It's an awesome city!

 The discussion brings up a predicament with my 30 Home Games mission.
-As the NBA season is on during winter, the Cities' may not as be as hospitable as they'd be if I visited during the summer months.
+As the NBA season is on during winter, the cities' may not as be as hospitable as they'd be if I visited during the summer months.

 HAWES: I think that's like a lot of Midwestern cities.
 If you were a baseball player your experience would be completely different from that of playing in the NBA if that's your hometown because you experience baseball season, the summer, the lakes everything.
 All the best things the city has to offer.